saitejairrinki/Terraform/concepts/import.md

 ### 🕵️‍♂️ **Real-Time Example:**

-Let’s say you created a bucket named `my-data-bucket` to store backups.
+Let’s say you created a bucket named `tejadevops-logs` to store backups.
 Now, you decide to manage it with Terraform.
-You would follow the above steps, substituting `your-bucket-name` with `my-data-bucket`.
+You would follow the above steps, substituting `tejadevops-backups` with `tejadevops-logs`.

 ---